bborozan/SepSolve/README.md

 Two cell types are said to be *c-separated* in a gene subspace if the distance between their mean expression vectors exceeds a multiple (*c*) of their internal variance.
 SepSolve formalizes this in an optimisation problem that:

-* Accounts for within-type expression variability
+* Accounts for expression variability
-* Optimally balances separation between all type pairs
+* Balances separation between all type pairs
 * Yields highly stable and compact marker sets

 ---